 (Scroll down for the day in detail)

 “Gavin and Stacey Christmas Special” (2008) is as close to the ideal festive comedy special as you will find.
 The Sunday Times declared that it was “brilliantly written, perfectly timed, immaculately performed” and we can only wholeheartedly endorse that review.
 Ruth Jones and James Corden both co-write and co-star in the BAFTA-winning BBC sitcom and somehow take the series to a new level of excellence with this episode, which was first shown on BBC1 on Christmas Eve 2008.
 It has the initial excitement of the Welsh contingent gathering to travel to spend Christmas with the Shipmans (accompanied by Chris Rea’s “Driving Home For Christmas” – what else?), along with last minute shopping, a grand Nigella-inspired feast, a good old sing-song, a right old barny, some reconciliation, beautifully choreographed gift-opening and a surprise proposal.
 And that’s just the half of it.
 Watch and have yourself a merry little Christmas now.
+We recommend you watch the Christmas 2019 comeback special later in the month, so look out for that.
+It’s another beauty.
 (TV Magic: A lop-sided game of Battleships has Ness declaring: “I can read you like a book, Stace.”
 Pam Shipman, disappointed to receive Christmas cards on Christmas Eve, reveals she sends her cards out in early November to give people a good seven weeks to enjoy them.)

 “Unless we make Christmas an occasion to share our blessings, all the snow in Alaska won’t make it ‘white’.”